designcise/hawkbit-presentation/README.md

 ### Access and extend engine

-In most cases you would like to extend or access plates.
-We recommend to extend plates in a central point of your application like bootstrap or even better in your project service provider.
+In some cases you would like to extend or access plates.
+We recommend to extend plates at a central point of your application like bootstrap or even better in your project service provider.

 ```php
 <?php